magento/merchdocs/src/catalog/catalog-shared-price-scope.md

 title: Configuring Catalog Price Scope
 ---

 If you have a multisite installation, make sure to configure the price scope before you create your shared catalogs.
-The [price scope]({% link catalog/catalog-price-scope.md %}) can be set to “Global” or “Website”.
+The [price scope]({% link catalog/catalog-price-scope.md %}) can be set to `Global` or `Website`.
 However, it can be set only at the beginning of the setup process.
 The Website chooser appears during Step 2 of the [shared catalog setup]({% link catalog/catalog-shared-pricing-structure.md %}).

 ![]({% link images/images-b2b/catalog-shared-scope-pricing-step2.png %}){: .zoom}
 *Website Chooser*